-This yummy, hearty Italian sausage pasta is the perfect easy dinner recipe for cool weather and busy weeknights.
-It's a rich, satisfying pasta recipe that you can make with simple ingredients in just 30 minutes!
+This yummy, hearty Rigatoni with Italian sausage pasta is the perfect easy dinner recipe for cool weather and busy weeknights.
+It’s a rich, satisfying pasta recipe that you can make with simple ingredients in just 30 minutes!

-This pasta recipe has long been a family favorite – for my family, and for so many families who have tried it!
-In fact, this flavorful Italian sausage dish has long been one of the most popular recipes on the blog.
-For good reason!
+This creamy Italian sausage pasta recipe has long been a family favorite – for my family, and for so many families who have tried it!

 Jump to: